awsdocs/amazon-rds-user-guide/doc_source/Concepts.RDS_Fea_Regions_DB-eng.Feature.MultiAZDBClusters.md

 --output text
 ```

-You can change the DB instance class to show the supported engine versions for it\.
+You can change the DB instance class to show the available engine versions for it\.

 ## Multi\-AZ DB clusters with RDS for PostgreSQL<a name="Concepts.RDS_Fea_Regions_DB-eng.Feature.MultiAZDBClusters.pg"></a>

-Following are the supported engine version and Region availability for Multi\-AZ DB clusters with RDS for PostgreSQL\.
+The following Regions and engine versions are available for Multi\-AZ DB clusters with RDS for PostgreSQL\.

 | Region | RDS for PostgreSQL 15 | RDS for PostgreSQL 14 | RDS for PostgreSQL 13 |